The best website builders in 2023

 The Bluehost WordPress website builder offers drag-and-drop for simple site editing (Image credit: Bluehost)

-There are three plans: Basic, Pro, and Online Store, starting at $2.75 a month and ranging up to $13.95 a month.
-You have to sign up for either 12 or 36 months, with the first term offering up to 60% off.
+There are four plans: Basic, Choice Plus, Online Store, and Pro, starting at $1.95 a month and ranging up to $13.95 a month.
+This is including an introductory discount of 20-60%.
+You have to sign up for either 12 or 36 months.
 All plans include blog post management and email marketing tools as well.

-Pro adds WooCommerce support; Online Store adds appointment bookings, subscription sales, and discount code generation; and both add 30 premium templates.
+Choice Plus adds phone support; Online Store adds appointment bookings, subscription sales, and discount code generation; and Pro is optimized for high traffic.
 If there's a negative, it's that we found it isn't as flexible with site layout, but a wider range of content options and ease-of-use rank it highly among top website builders for WordPress.

 Read our Bluehost WordPress website builder review.